 - A dependent relative in the ascending line of an EEA national or the spouse

-Further information on whether you are able to apply is available here.
+Further information on nationality rules is available here.

 Working for the Civil Service